EugeneBezuglov/divvy/README.md

 The report covers my process of wrangling, cleaning, analyzing, and visualizing data.
 Also, in the very last section I share recommendations for the stakeholders.

-This report is also available on [Kaggle](https://www.kaggle.com/code/johncornish/divvy) as a RMarkdown script.
-(However, the spatial analysis part isn't available on Kaggle due to Kaggle current limitations with Stamen Maps)
+This report is also available on [Kaggle](https://www.kaggle.com/code/johncornish/divvy-cyclistic) as a RMarkdown script.
+(However, the spatial analysis part isn't available on Kaggle due to Kaggle's current limitations with Stamen Maps)

 # Data